leadingwomenfortheocean

 Comments Off on Key Upcoming Events for Women in Ocean Governance and the Blue Economy

-Tatiana Der Avedissian, Head of business development, World Ocean Initiative The Economist Group, member of LWO, at a podcast interview about the upcoming COP17
+Tatiana Der Avedissian, Head of business development, World Ocean Initiative The Economist Group, at a podcast interview about the upcoming COP17

 The 17th meeting of the Conference of the Parties (COP) to the Convention on Biological Diversity will be hosted by Armenia next year.“There's a lot of unfinished work following COP16 2.0 in order to affect change, and it's important that all voices are included in next year's negotiations.”
 Listen to the "EVN Talks" Podcast: https://evnreport.com/podcasts/evn-talks/ahead-of-cop17-a-to-do-list/ [...]

-Comments Off on Tatiana Der Avedissian, Head of business development, World Ocean Initiative The Economist Group, member of LWO, at a podcast interview about the upcoming COP17
+Comments Off on Tatiana Der Avedissian, Head of business development, World Ocean Initiative The Economist Group, at a podcast interview about the upcoming COP17

 «Can there be a strategy for the East Med without a new research vessel?» Article at Kathimerini (18/8/25) by the member of LWO, Elisabeth Lipiatou, Head of unit at the Directorate General for Communications, Content and Technology of the European Commission.